The Entrepreneurial Tightrope

 My first year was a huge learning curve as I have written about in previous blogs.
 I was suddenly immersing myself into social media, marketing, branding, networking, financial investment, business planning and the creation of a new website.
 It was quite overwhelming but I was undaunted and full speed ahead.
 I was getting clients, the response to my social media was positive, I was following my passion, and realizing my full potential.
 If only I had done this sooner!

 In the months that followed, I continued to read, watch, listen, research and follow other entrepreneurs and ultra successful business leaders to compare what they were doing against what I was doing.
-That was my first fatal mistake.
+That was my first mistake.
 In most cases, I was not comparing apples to apples as most of the businesses I was comparing my business to had far more financial backing, more experience, more resources and just more of everything that I didn't have. (yet)

 And so, the niggling doubts started to slowly creep in to my mind.
 I wasn’t sure if I had defined the right value proposition, the right tag line, the right services, the right messaging or the right brand.
 Even though I kept getting new clients, I was becoming more confused about what my mission really was.
 A few of the companies that I was really hoping to do business with, seemed to have a Do Not Disturb Sign on their door.
 I didn’t so much think there might be something wrong with them, but I did think there must be something wrong with me.
-I wasn't prepared for the pain and rejection that is part and parcel of being an entrepreneur.
+I wasn't prepared for the self-doubt and rejection that is part and parcel of being an entrepreneur.

 Over the next year, I made a conscious effort to spend time learning some key things that I should have done before I launched my business.
 I devoted more time to learning what tools and coping mechanisms I needed to keep my business and my dreams of success moving forward.
 I stopped acting like a big shot and actually talked to other entrepreneurs who had been where I was.
 Here are 12 strategies that I found helpful.